71ae/crypto-zil-miner-switch-ethos/README.md

 owner of the ethOS rig to mine their other preferred coins throughout the rest of the time.

+### Description

 This little set of scripts makes sure your rig monitors the proof-of-work (PoW) start time, and when required stops your main miner, fires up the ZIL miner, and switches back to your main miner afterwards.

+In the background the script checks the block height of the ZIL blockchain every this and then in a loop in a decreasing interval.
+Once the block 99 is hit, the background sleep stops, the main miner is disallowed and the mining for ZIL started for 5 minutes.
+After this period the ZIL miner terminates automatically the main miner is started again, and the loop starts again.

 ## Getting Started